barrettotte/enki-os/README.md

 This is my first dive into the deep world of operating systems.
 I hope to make another kernel in the future using the things I learned here.
-This one still needs a lot of care it probably won't get.
+This one still needs a lot of love and care it probably won't get.

 Named after [Enki](https://en.wikipedia.org/wiki/Enki),
 Sumerian god of water, knowledge, crafts, and creation.